NeoGeographyToolkit/StereoPipeline/docs/tools/camera_solve.rst

 ------------

 The ``camera_solve`` tool takes as input a set of images acquired with a camera, and finds each camera's pose (position and orientation).
 If ground control points are provided, the resulting set of cameras is transformed to be in a desired coordinate system.
-See :numref:`sfm` for an overview and examples of using the tool.
+For examples and an overview, see :numref:`sfm`.

 This tool is a wrapper around the *Theia* structure-from-motion software (http://theia-sfm.org/), and its goal is create camera models which